wasicse/TAFPred/README.md

 ```

 Then execute the following command to run TAFPred from the script directory on the example dataset.
-You need to change the input of the Dataset/example directory to get prediction for new protein sequences.
+You need to change the input of the Dataset/example directory to get prediction for new protein sequences and replace DATABASE_PATH with the absoutue path of the databases e.g, "/home/wasi/TAFPred/script/Databases/"

 ```
+cd script
-cd script && poetry run python run_tafpred.py -f "taffeaturesv10" -o "./output/"
+poetry run python run_tafpred.py -f "taffeaturesv10" -o "./output/" -d "DATABASE_PATH"

 ```